mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 ~~~

 Each tag element has the following attributes:
 * name: the name of the tag.
-Upper-case, underscore seperated is encouraged for this name.
+Upper-case, underscore separated is encouraged for this name.
 These names will be used for database fields.
-* group: more than one tag can be grouped together to indicate a a relationship beween the tags.
+* group: more than one tag can be grouped together to indicate a relationship between the tags.
 * level: related to a group: a tag can be given a level.
 In the example above, we are defining the store hierarchy structure through tags.
 Regions have countries.
 Countries have states, and finally states have store numbers.
 * size: size reference to the database column size.
 VARCHAR fields typically default to 128 characters in openpos-persist, but that could lead to a primary key that is too wide.
 So it makes sense if you know some of the tag code values will not be longer then 20 or 30 characters, to specify the length in the tag configuration.